dotswg/dots-architecture/draft-ietf-dots-architecture.md

 into mitigation status messages available metrics such as dropped packet or byte counts from the recursed mitigation.

-DOTS clients involved in recursive signaling MUST be able to withdraw requests for mitigation without warning or justification, per [I-D.ietf-dots-requirements].
+DOTS clients involved in recursive signaling must be able to withdraw requests for mitigation without warning or justification, per [I-D.ietf-dots-requirements].